-Dr. Quaylan Allen joined the College of Educational Studies in 2012 and teaches in the Integrated Educational Studies Program.
+Dr. Quaylan Allen joined the Attallah College of Educational Studies at Chapman University in 2012 and teaches in the Integrated Educational Studies Program.
 A 2010 graduate from the Mary Lou Fulton College of Education at Arizona State University, Dr. Allen received his doctorate in Educational Leadership and Policy Studies with an emphasis on Social and Philosophical Foundations of Education.
 His research addresses educational equity by critically examining the implications of social and educational policy and practice on culturally diverse populations.
-In particular, his research centers on Black middle-class populations and the educational opportunities for Black middle-class males in both urban and suburban school contexts.
-His most recent study was a school-based visual ethnography examining the implications of school policy and teacher practice on Black middle-class male high school achievement and the involvement practices of Black middle-class parents.
-Dr. Allen’s dissertation entitled, Black Middle-Class Males, Their Parents and Teachers: A Process of Social Reproduction Through Education, was a finalist for the American Educational Research Association, Division G, Distinguished Dissertation Award in 2011.
+In particular, his research centers on three interrelated areas.
+The first focuses on the educational outcomes and social mobility of Black males navigating through the P-20 educational pipeline.
+The second focuses on the construction and performances of diverse Black masculinities and sexualities within school contexts.
+The third focuses on the development and use of participant visual methodologies with youth populations.
+Dr. Allen’s most recent project is a longitudinal qualitative visual study examining the educational trajectories and social mobility of cisgender and gender non-conforming heterosexual and queer Black males.
+In particular, the project identifies contributing factors to Black male school success by examining the qualitative and visual narratives of Black men.
+The project also qualitatively and visually documents the range of masculinities Black men express within secondary and post-secondary educational contexts that contribute to their school achievement.
 He currently sits on the editorial board of Urban Education.

 Allen, Q. (2010).
 Racial microaggressions: The schooling experiences of Black middle-class males in Arizona’s secondary schools.
 Journal of African American Males in Education, 1(2), 125-143.